 Photo: Sebastian Dörken

 For their office in Berlin we have converted an obsolete waiting room into a multi-functional classroom for seminars, trainings, conferences and workshops.

 We contrasted the classic architectural envelope with a bold pop of color and a flexible set-up.
 All chairs stackable, tables foldable and on wheels.
 This room can go from nothing to anything in a matter of minutes.

 A forgotten basement turned into a learning and leisure space

-In one of our clients housing complexes for people with learning difficulties and mental disabilities, we created a space for music creation and rehearsals and practive of arts and craft works.
+In one of our clients housing complexes for people with learning difficulties and mental disabilities, we created a space for music creation, rehearsals and the practice of arts and crafts.

-This space accomodates lessons and workshops for so many different types of crafts that this storage cart is the perfect companion to keep all of them them separate but still organized.
+This space accommodates lessons and workshops for so many different types of crafts that this storage cart is the perfect companion to keep all of them separate but still organized.